verb[with object] (usually as adjective ritualized)

 - The 15th century saw a decline in the real value of chivalry, and though new orders, such as the Order of the Golden Fleece were created, tournaments survived merely as ritualized ceremonies.

-- 1.1 Zoology Cause (an action or behaviour pattern) to undergo ritualization: this ritualized action gives each animal time to assess the prowess of the otherMore example sentences
+- 1.1 Zoology Cause (an action or behavior pattern) to undergo ritualization.More example sentences

 - Zoologists have known for over a hundred years that most animal fights involve ritualized aggression rather than injurious physical contact.